prologin/sadm/docs/source/overview.rst

 - Nearest root NFS server
 - Nearest home NFS server
 - Machine type (user, orga, cluster, service)
-- Room id (pasteur, ip12a, cluster, other)
+- Room id (pasteur, alt, cluster, other)

 It is the main data source for DHCP, DNS, monitoring and other stuff.